Riz-75/Portfolio-Clone/README.md

 - a work section to shawcase my projects using flexbox and grid layouts

-- about myself section using to further show my expertise and skills
+- about myself section to further show my expertise and skills